JDBDT/jdbdt/src/site/markdown/DB.md

 ## Creation and teardown
 <a name="Creation"></a>

-A database handle is created using the `database` facade method, supplying as argument a `java.sql.Connection` instance.
+A database handle is created using the `database` facade method, for instance supplying as argument a database URL.
 Once the database handle is no longer required, internal resources may be freed up using the `teardown` method.

 *Illustration*